 Image five is a black and white headshot of Rachel Fairburn.
 She stands in front of a tiled wall, looking seriously at the camera.
 She holds up a sign saying “RACHEL” in front of her.
 She has blow-dried shoulder length dark hair and flicked eyeliner.

-Image six is of Sajeela Kershi by Duncan Penfold.
+Image six (and the feature image) is of Sajeela Kershi by Duncan Penfold.
 It is a head and shoulders black and white shot of Kershi, with a bright red flower directly in front of her mouth.
 Her hair is glossy and she is wearing earrings; she looks very glamorous.